cmitsakopoulos/Paris-Saclay_Notes/Genome_Sequencing/23rdSeptember.md

 ### Types of mutations of concern

 Coding variations
 : Mutations which **occur at the open-reading frame** (ORF), *altering the final product of translation*.
-(ORF: code within the start and stop codon area)
+(ORF: protein coding sequence within the start and stop codon area)
 Non-coding variation
-: Mutations **outside the ORF**, this could for example affect *introns, UTRs, etc.* splice sites: special status, can affect open-reading frame (alternative splicing).
+: Mutations **outside the ORF**, this could for example affect *Introns, UTRs (Untraslated regions), etc.* splice sites: special status, can affect open-reading frame (alternative splicing).

-We may want to focus on coding mutations. nb. this may lead to miss of information, as non-coding variation can also have an impact on diseases. non-sense mutation (stop codon insertion) leads probably to the worst impact on the protein sequence. the sooner the mutation occur in the coding sequence the more impact it will have on the associated peptid.
-• missense mutation (codon change leading to amino acid change) – conservative missense: keep amino-acid charge (positively charged vs negatively charge) – non-conservative: does not keep the charge.
-• silent mutation: no change in the amino-acid sequence
-• indel & insertion/deletion: frameshift, when n mod 3 ̸= 3, leading often to appearance of a stop codon.
-it is difficult to get insight on the effect of the point mutation on the protein function. • loss of function;
+While coding mutations are obviously important, one should pay attention to non-coding mutations as well; owing to their ability to affect transcription, in the form of for example, **non-sense mutations** (= SNV which triggers the **incidental** formation of a **stop codon**, its unatural position *renders the protein transcribed*, **impotent**).

+Coding mutations usually concern **missense mutations**, as obvs you have a base change leading to **coding complications** during transcriplation.

+Importantly, **silent mutations** can mean that there are **SNVs which do not trigger a phenotype**, but are however dormant and can later be detrimental once paired with additional-randomly-occuring mutations.

+### Ethnic Groups

-* Human populations across the planet, grouped on ethnic origin, will have different pathogeny from a disease compared to each other. **Population dependent variation**; can affect the **number of variants** per **kb** identified during annotation.
+Human ethnic groups display different disease pathogeny when compared against each other.
+This is termed as **Population dependent variation** and can affect the **number of variants** per **kb** that are identified during disease phenotype annotation.

 * **Allele** frequency in African origin patients is higher, **variation** is higher.
 Therefore, careful **filtering** has to be done for these populations.
 * Research to ascertain country specific variation is important, as filtering methods should be adapted per region, to ensure that information is not being left out. **Or** it could be a small **niche population**.
 The main problem, is to identify **a good reference** group, which is homogeneous.